2018 Community Foundation of Teton Valley Board & Staff

 What is a Community Foundation?

 Community foundations are public, nonprofit foundations established to promote and facilitate philanthropy in a geographic area.

 What is the Community Foundation of Teton Valley?

-The Community Foundation of Teton Valley exists to “improve lives through the power of generosity” by championing the nonprofit sector, empowering donors, promoting a culture of giving, and serving as a catalyst in addressing critical community needs.
+The Community Foundation of Teton Valley works to elevate lives through the power of generosity by championing the nonprofit sector, empowering donors, promoting a culture of giving, and serving as a catalyst in addressing critical community needs.

 What does the Community Foundation of Teton Valley do for donors?

 The Community Foundation makes philanthropy easier for donors by providing maximum flexibility and services.
 The Community Foundation provides accountability for charitable gifts, in-depth nonprofit information, recognition, anonymity, tax benefits and endowment management.
 It offers a wide range of donor services, vehicles and funds to suit a donor’s needs.